 The ETS ReadBasix™ assessment can be taken one subtest at a time, all subtests at once, or in any combination.
 Each subtest, except for the basic reading comprehension, takes about 7-9 minutes to complete, counting the time to read the instructions and complete a few practice questions.
 The basic reading comprehension subtest takes 20-30 minutes on average.
 All subtests together take approximately 45-75 minutes to complete, depending on the student.
 However, focusing on the specific skills of interest, can significantly reduce the assessment time.

 It is recommended that students complete the ETS ReadBasix™ assessment at the beginning of the year for screening purposes.
 Then, each subtest should be administered two more times (a total of three times) during the year to measure progress.
-Additionally, you can administer specific subtests every two to four weeks using the intervention settings to measure progress from targeted interventions.
+Additionally, you can administer specific subtests every six to eight weeks to measure progress from targeted interventions.